jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (4) In the absence of proof to the contrary, a document purporting to be a certificate of compliance or a certified copy of a certificate of compliance—
   (a) must be treated as such a certificate or certified copy; and (b) is conclusive evidence of the sufficiency of the authority of the person who signed the document.
-(5) After consultation with the Minister and the Minister of Justice, the Minister of Police must, by notice in the Gazette, specify for each kind of evidential breath-testing device the matters that are required to be stated in a certificate of compliance.
+(5) After consultation with the Minister and the Minister of Justice, the Minister of Police must, by notice, specify for each kind of evidential breath-testing device the matters that are required to be stated in a certificate of compliance.
 (6) Without limiting subsection (5),—
   (a) in the case of any kind of evidential breath-testing device approved after the commencement of this section, the notice under subsection (5) must be given in conjunction with the notice approving that kind of device:
   (b) a notice under subsection (5) must specify the maximum period of service for the relevant kind of device, and must require a certificate of compliance to specify the date on which that period began or begins:
   (c) a notice under subsection (5) must specify the maximum period permitted between the date on which a certificate of compliance is issued and the date by which a test result must be obtained, and must require a certificate of compliance to specify the date on which the certificate of compliance was issued:
   (d) a notice under subsection (5) must require a certificate of compliance to include a statement to the effect that the device is being maintained within the manufacturer's specifications.
+(7) A notice under subsection (5) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 76 Presumptions relating to blood specimens
 (1) In proceedings for an offence against this Act it is to be presumed, in the absence of proof to the contrary, that,—